 “I know,” she said softly.
 “I thought you observations were . . . interesting, but the bad grammar took me out of it.
 You should try to remember that when you’re writing, you’re communicating.
 I wanted to hear what you had to say, but it was as if your speech was slurred.
 Remember that you’re talking to someone – to me – and speak clearly.”

-She paused a moment to lift her soft yellow sweater up over her head, and Mark at once suckled the dark nipples of a full naked breast.
-Kathy sighed and closed her eyes as she held his head hard against the erotic tingling.
+She paused a moment to lift her soft yellow sweater up over her head, and Terry at once suckled the dark nipples of a full naked breast.
+Brenda sighed and closed her eyes as she held his head hard against the erotic tingling.
 His hand slipped under her long skirt and held the moist furrow in the palm of his strength and she wantonly pushed herself against the probing until he had found his way beneath the satin shroud.
 A finger slipped inside her and she gasped.

 An echo of footsteps in the hallway sent a shock of fear through the young teacher and she paused to listen.
-In the moment’s hesitation, Mark pushed his thick cock into the damp pit and Kathy fell back onto her desk with the thrust, sending Joyce and Johnson crashing to the floor.
+In the moment’s hesitation, Terry pushed his thick cock into the damp pit and Brenda fell back onto her desk with the thrust, sending Joyce and Johnson crashing to the floor.
 Her hands clutched and crumpled papers as he stroked his prick into her waterfall.
 A staple in her ledger bit into her ass and as the excitement climbed her precipice, she wondered in a gushing flood of the juice of their orgasm’s release if they would drown good Liza’s all-too-good marks.